Serotonin can help regulate your mood. Here are several ways to increase serotonin without medication, such as exercise and increased sun exposure.

 - sleep quality

-The body reacts when you meet your basic needs of food, water, and a good night’s sleep, by raising serotonin levels and causing a sensation of happiness.
+When you meet your basic needs of food, water, and a good night’s sleep, the body reacts by raising serotonin levels and causing a sensation of happiness.

 But the human body and mind are very complex.
 Stress and serotonin deficiencies can lead to issues with mood, requiring you to supplement serotonin to manage your mental health.